AlignTrue/aligntrue/.aligntrue/rules/rule_writing.md

 ## Purpose

-Use this when creating or updating any Cursor rule so guidance stays sharp, consistent, and testable.
+Use this when creating or updating any Cursor or AlignTrue rule so guidance stays sharp, consistent, and testable.

 ---